Serving SAP Fiori UIs

 Fiori Preview

-For entities exposed via OData V4 there is a Fiori preview link on the index page.
+For entities exposed via OData V4, a Fiori preview link appears on the index page.
 It dynamically serves an SAP Fiori elements list page that allows you to quickly see the effect of annotation changes without having to create a UI application first.

 Not for production

 The preview is meant for quick tests and iterations during development, but not for production use, and hence automatically disabled in production.
-To also enable it in cloud deployments, for test or demo purposes maybe, set cds.fiori.preview:true for Node.js apps, or cds.index-page.enabled:true for Java
+To also enable it in cloud deployments for test or demo purposes, set cds.fiori.preview:true for Node.js apps, or cds.index-page.enabled:true for Java

 Adding Fiori Apps

-As showcased in cap/samples, SAP Fiori apps should be added as sub folders to the app/ of a CAP project.
-Each sub folder constitutes an individual SAP Fiori application, with local annotations, manifest.json, etc. So, a typical folder layout would look like this:
+As showcased in cap/samples, SAP Fiori apps should be added as subfolders of the app/ directory in a CAP project.
+Each subfolder constitutes an individual SAP Fiori application, with local annotations, manifest.json, etc. So, a typical folder layout would look like this:

 | Folder/Sub Folder | Description |